Know These 6 Major Retail Optical Benchmarks

 Are you wearing rose-colored glasses when you look at your retail optical’s performance?
 Take a good, hard look at reality.
 You’ll know for sure whether your retail optical is doing all it can to boost your eye care practice’s bottom line if you measure these six optical benchmarks and review them monthly.

-Tip: Many practice management and optical point-of-sale tools calculate these benchmarks for you so you can assess your performance month by month, year over year, or within other time frames you specify.
+Many optical retail store management and optical point-of-sale tools calculate these optical benchmarks for you so you can assess your performance month by month, year over year, or within other time frames you specify.

 Benchmark #1: Capture Rate

 How To Calculate: Divide the number of patients who filled prescriptions at your practice’s optical shop by the number of patients who received new prescriptions from your practice.
 Multiply by 100.

 What’s Average: Among eye care practices with private opticals, the average capture rate for eyeglasses is about 65 percent (64 percent for frames and 68 percent for lenses), according to VisionWatch.

 What to Know: Even if your capture rate is about average, you still have opportunities to boost your revenue.
 If your practice grosses $750,000 annually and you have an average capture rate, for example, you “lose” $160,000 annually to other retail opticals.
 Ways to improve your optical’s capture rate include:

 - A systemized “hand off” between provider and optical staff

 - Appealing optical displays that patients see from the waiting area

 - A frame inventory that attracts your patient population